Stevoisiak/python-csv-to-pipe-converter/README.md

 - A pipe-delimited file `output.txt` will be output to the same folder as the original file.

 ## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+Pull requests and issue reports are welcome.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)